Ritual for Reflective Gatherers: Monthly Reset Day

 And I just didn’t do it.
 I scheduled over it with client meetings, prep, etc.

 Until one day last summer I decided to go for it.
+And it has revolutionized my life.

 Check out the key ingredients that make up a typical reset day:

-• Learn- catch up on the Harvard Business Review that I get delivered and am perpetually ‘behind’ on actually reading or listen to a podcast on a topic I want to learn more about (for the past year, it’s been personal finance related)
+• Learn- catch up on the Harvard Business Review that I get delivered and am perpetually ‘behind’ on actually reading or listen to a podcast on a topic I want to learn more about (for the past year, it’s been personal finance-related)

 • Gratitude- take 5 minutes to send a quick text or voice memo to share my gratitude for what they bring to my life